reeshub/pc-sprint/README.md

 This README has become somewhat unwieldy, so here's an index.

 - [Introduction to PC-SPRINT](#introduction-to-pc-sprint) - A quick introduction to the device and how it works.
+  - [YouTube Video](#youtube-video) - A YouTube video for those who aren't keen on reading
 - [Original File Listing](#original-file-listing) - The original design and accompanying files as released by Doug Severson in 1985.
 - [Retro Canada KiCAD Files](#retro-canada-kicad-files) - KiCAD and gerber files drawn up by [VCFed Forum](http://www.vcfed.org/forum/forum.php) user "Retro Canada" for PCB fabrication.
 - [My Own "Retro Canada" Board](#my-own-retro-canada-board) - I had a PCB fabricated and assembled it using the above files.